ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

    `ska-tango-testing <https://gitlab.com/ska-telescope/ska-tango-testing>`__);
 -  pipeline support tools, such as the Jira integration scripts (see `ska-ser-xray <https://gitlab.com/ska-telescope/ska-ser-xray>`__);
--  the code of the emulators for the non-production devices (see `ska-tmc-simulators <https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-simulators>`__);
+-  the code of the emulators for the non-production subsystems devices (see `ska-tmc-simulators <https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-simulators>`__);
 -  the code of the production devices.

 What you cannot find (yet)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instead, this repository may (*and will likely*) contain in the future (but not at the moment, 17th October 2024):
+Instead, this framework may (*and will likely*) support in the future (**but not at the moment, 17th October 2024**):

--  a test harness which supports TMC Low integration tests;
+- TMC Low integration tests;
--  a test harness which supports integration tests where TMC is not the protagonist.
+- integration tests where TMC is not the protagonist (i.e., you can call commands not only on TMC but also on CSP, SDP, etc. and check the interactions between them, without having TMC involved);
+- tests with multiple subarrays.

 Stay tuned for updates!